ropensci-archive/tidytags/CONTRIBUTING.md

 # Contributing

 This contributing guide has been derived from the {tidyverse} boilerplate (see their high-level [contributing guide](https://www.tidyverse.org/contribute/)).
-Where this guide seems over the top, common sense is appreciated, and every contribution is appreciated.
+If you have any questions about contributing, please don't hesitate to [reach out](https://bretsw.github.io/tidytags/#getting-help).
+We appreciate every contribution.

 ## Code of conduct